Reality (David Bowie album): Critical reception

 Reality received largely positive reviews from music critics on release.
 Like many of the artist's most recent releases, several reviewers considered it his best since Scary Monsters, although many made positive comparisons to Heathen.
 A few felt Reality was stronger than its predecessor; John Mulvey of Dotmusic wrote: "If Heathen was a little overpraised by relieved critics, then Reality is a more deserving case."
 Pitchfork's Eric Carr further contested that "what last year's Heathen implied, and what Reality seems to prove, is that ...
 Bowie has finally joined us all in the present, mind-young as ever but old enough not to make a show of it".
 He ultimately called the album "pretty good" and believed it cemented his status as a modern artist.
 John Aizlewood of the Evening Standard found the album more cohesive than Heathen and named it the publication's CD of the week.
 Comparing it to Bowie's previous works, he argued that it stands on its own and with Reality, the artist has "rediscovered" himself and "regained his dignity".
 Several also considered Reality a return to form for the artist.

 Some critics highlighted the lyrics and vocal performances as showcasing a maturity absent from previous works.
 Several also commented on the music.
 In the Miami Herald, Howard Cohen commended the artist for playing to his musical strengths rather than "hopping aboard some inappropriate youthful bandwagon".
 In The Mail on Sunday, Tim De Lisle wrote that "this record pulsates with creative vigour", offering "a gleaming showcase for his voice, or rather voices."
 Rolling Stone's Anthony DeCurtis believed Bowie succeeded in searching for "reality", to the artist's "mixed dismay and amusement".
-Senior AllMusic editor Stephen Thomas Erlewine complimented the modernisation of Bowie and Visconti's former 1970s sound.
+AllMusic's senior editor Stephen Thomas Erlewine complimented the modernisation of Bowie and Visconti's former 1970s sound.
 While he called its predecessor an amalgamation of Hunky Dory to "Heroes", he found Reality picks up where its predecessor left off, creating a blend of "Heroes" to Scary Monsters.
-Making further comparisons to Heathen, Erlewine felt Reality was "artier", but "similar in feel" and "just as satisfying".
-He concluded: "Both records are testaments to the fact that veteran rockers can make satisfyingly classicist records without resulting in nostalgia or getting too comfortable."
+Compared to Heathen, he concluded: "Both records are testaments to the fact that veteran rockers can make satisfyingly classicist records without resulting in nostalgia or getting too comfortable."
 Remarking on the lyrics, Ryan Lenz of Associated Press described the album as "an exercise in introspection" and analysed Reality as not "a vehicle for commentary on contemporary times", but rather encapsulating an artist "nearing 60 and finding the world disappointingly clear and never what it seemed".